ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 * {@link module:upload/imageupload~ImageUpload} adds support for uploading dropped or pasted images (note: it is currently located in the [`@ckeditor/ckeditor5-upload`](https://www.npmjs.com/package/@ckeditor/ckeditor5-upload) package but will be moved to the `@ckeditor/ckeditor5-image` package).

 <info-box info>
-	The first four features listed above (so all except upload support) are enabled by default in all builds.
-They are also included in the {@link module:presets/article~Article Article preset}.
+	The first four features listed above (so all except the upload support) are enabled by default in all builds.
 </info-box>

 ## Base image support